jhoanTrujillo/pp2_cluck_clicker/README.md

 - Auto generated upgrades of different types
 - Background changes as the user reaches higher point counts.
 - Different events to keep the players engage.
+- Moving saves to a backend for data retention.

 [⬆ back to top](#froggy-clicker)

 ## 4. Issues Bugs

+Although the project started and working around a solid idea and layout some of the major issues I faced when building the project was ensuring responsiveness with a new framework I'm not familar using.
+The Bulma framework was amazing, but as any new technology takes some practice to get the little details right.
+Responsiveness in tablet compare to desktop was a bit challenging on certain aspects when using the framework, but I was able to work around it, by adding new classes not including in the framework and giving exclusive styling to the menu.

 [⬆ back to top](#froggy-clicker)